Skip to main content

 7. Click Submit.

 There is a ready-made dashboard for collecting Octavia metrics.
-Read more on the page OpenStack Octavia Amphora Load Balancer on Grafana's official website.
+Read more on the OpenStack Octavia Amphora Load Balancer page on the official Grafana website.

 1. Add a Data Source to Grafana.
 To do this, go to ConfigurationData sources.